Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 ### Authorization

 It is RECOMMENDED to use token-based access to APIs.
-REST APIs should not maintain session state on the server.
-The authentication and authorization of a request should not depend on sessions.
+REST APIs SHOULD NOT maintain session state on the server.
+The authentication and authorization of a request SHOULD NOT depend on sessions.
 Instead, a token has to be sent for each request.

 <div class="rule" id="api-13">
   <p class="rulelab"><strong>API-13</strong>: Accept tokens as HTTP headers only</p>